Why Plant-Based?

 Health

-The British Dietetic Association state that a well-planned vegan diet is suitable for people of all ages, and acknowledge its many health benefits.
+The British Dietetic Association states that a well-planned vegan diet is suitable for people of all ages, and acknowledge its many health benefits.

 With vegan ‘junk’ foods on the rise, I help my clients to focus on food choices that will maximise the benefits of vegan eating.